catswe/catswe/README.md

 I also like to document my open-sourced work, many of which are rather random.
-It reminds me of the good work I have done, no matter how trivial
+It reminds me of the good work I have done

 [Basic slides detailing some work](https://docs.google.com/presentation/d/1lOB199zgy1i_5LA08QomdPXJpv2UDGhT0tFGoXjxbZU/edit?slide=id.g3f497551859_0_182#slide=id.g3f497551859_0_182)